-When answering, what are typical closing costs paid by seller?
-It helps to start with the biggest expense—the real estate agent commission.
-Real estate agent commissions will take up the majority of your seller closing costs budget.
+When answering, what are typical closing costs paid by the seller?, it helps to start with the biggest expense—the real estate agent commission.
+Real estate agent commissions will take up the majority of your closing costs budget as the home seller.

 When a home is sold, there are typically two real estate agents who make it happen: a buyer’s agent and a seller’s agent, also known as a listing agent.
 The buyer’s agent helps the buyer find the home of their dreams, while the seller’s agent lists the home and shows it to potential buyers.
 Typically, the combined commissions of the agents is 6% of the house’s sale price.
 The seller pays both commissions:

-- Buyer’s agent – It’s common practice for the seller to pay for the commission of the buyer’s agent as a sort of fee for finding a buyer.
-Commission for the buyer’s agent is typically 3% of the house’s sale price.
+- Buyer’s agent – It’s common practice for the seller to pay for the commission fee of the buyer’s agent as a sort of fee for finding a buyer.
+The commission fee for the buyer’s agent is typically 3% of the house’s sale price.